This will be a multi-center, prospective, randomized, single-blinded, placebo-controlled

 trastuzumab and the HER2 vaccine nelipepimut-S (administered with the immunoadjuvant GM-CSF)

-HER2-positive breast cancer.
-High-risk is defined as those patients that do not achieve a
+breast cancer.
+High-risk is defined as those patients that do not achieve a pCR after

-least four cycles (12 weeks) of taxane-containing chemotherapy or those who undergo upfront
+cycles (12 weeks) of taxane-containing chemotherapy or those who undergo upfront surgery and

-surgery and are found to have greater than or equal to four positive lymph nodes regardless
+are found to have greater than or equal to four positive lymph nodes regardless of hormone

 Following surgery, patients will be screened and HLA-typed (consent #1).
 Nelipepimut-S is a

-other eligibility criteria will be randomized to receive trastuzumab + nelipepimut-S/GM-CSF
+all other eligibility criteria will be randomized to receive trastuzumab +

-or trastuzumab + GM-CSF alone (consent #2).
-The trastuzumab will be administered to all
+nelipepimut-S/GM-CSF or trastuzumab + GM-CSF alone (consent #2).
+The trastuzumab will be

-patients consistent with current standard of care.
-Patients randomized to the
+administered to all patients consistent with current standard of care.
+Patients randomized to

 (250 mcg) administered intradermally every three weeks for six total vaccinations, 30-120